ettore9x9/patrolling_robot/README.md

 The Component diagram shows the interfaces between each node of the architecture.
 The light blue nodes are the ones implemented in this package.
 The `find_marker`, `planner`, and `controller` modules have the same interfaces with the `state_machine` node as in the first assignment.

-The `rosbot_state` component stores the positions of the locations, and keep track of the robot's position.
-In a first moment, it load informations through `SetRoomPosition.srv`.
+The `rosbot_state` component stores the positions of the locations and keeps track of the robot's position.
+At the first moment, it loads information through `SetRoomPosition.srv`.
 When needed by the `planner_node`, it shares the positions through the other service interface `AskPosition.srv`.

 The `move_camera` node provides a service `MoveCamera.srv` that allows the client node to easily set commands to the joints that orient the camera.
-It is used by the `find_markers` node to search markers and by the `controller` node to rotate the camera after reaching a location, to patrol the area.
+It is used by the `find_markers` node to search markers and by the `controller` node to rotate the camera after reaching a location to patrol the area.

 ### Sequence diagram ###

 <img src="https://github.com/ettore9x9/patrolling_robot/blob/main/media/sequence_diagram.png" width="900">

+The Sequence diagram shows the flow of information between components.
+The main structure is inherited from the first assignment, with three more nodes: `find_markers` (instead of `find_qr`), `marker_server`, and `rosbot_state`.

+As we can see, the `rosbot_state` collects information about rooms' positions by the `find_marker` node and shares them in a second moment with the `planner` node.
+The `marker_server` node is used while building the semantics of the environment.
+The information provided is split by the `find_markers` node and stored in the ontology or in the `rosbot_state` node.
+The param `env/marker_number` stores the number of markers to detect; after their detection, the `find_markers` node exits.
+This is the transition between *phase 1* and *phase 2* above mentioned.

 ### States diagram ###

 <img src="https://github.com/ettore9x9/patrolling_robot/blob/main/media/states_diagram.png" width="900">

+The State diagram is very similar to the one of the first assignment; it changes only in the first phase, where there is the markers' detection.
+In this case, the software architecture loops until all markers are found.
+In each loop, it finds a new marker, asks the `marker_server` node the semantic meaning of the detected marker, and stores it.
+When all markers are detected, the `state_machine` node calls the reasoner.

 ### ROS messages and actions ###